-Diane Gutentag:

-On fashioning a career by the numbers
+Diane Gutentag: On fashioning a career by the numbers

-When Diane Cohen Gutentag 02BBA headed to Emory from Chicago, she expected to enjoy the beauty of a small campus along with the restaurants and nightlife of Atlanta, What she did not anticipate was how the coursework and faculty advising would impact her career trajectory.
+When Diane Cohen Gutentag O2BBA headed to Emory from Chicago, she expected to enjoy the beauty of a small campus along with the restaurants and nightlife of Atlanta.
+What she did not anticipate was how the coursework and faculty advising would impact her career trajectory.

-AS VICE PRESIDENT OF FINANCE FOR HALSTON IN LOS ANGELES, Gutentag oversees all the financial aspects of the iconic fashion brand's various businesses.
-It's a role that surpasses the original job plans she had upon entering Goizueta.
+AS VICE PRESIDENT OF FINANCE FOR HALSTON IN LOS navigate this new company and new role," Gutentag says.
+"I just hit ANGELES, Gutentag oversees all the financial aspects of the iconic the ground running." fashion brand's various businesses.
+It's a role that surpasses the origi-For six years she would manage the in-house accounting needs, innal job plans she had upon entering Goizueta.